jiyeonseo-study/datastructures_algorithms_in_js/README.md

 Graphs without cycles
 A Cycle is three or more nodes connected in a circuitous path

 Graphs : have neighbors, no hierarchical
 Trees : have children, hierarchical

+## Binary Tree

+- trees whose nodes can only have up to two children
+- left / right